SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/2_Features_Reference.md

 In multi-user mode, the concurrency gate is shared across all users, protecting shared LLM hardware.
-In `endpoint` mode the protection is preserved (only one LLM call at a time at `--concurrency 1`) while requests themselves can overlap freely -- useful for setups where workflows make outbound calls to services that may call back into the same Wilmer instance.
+In `endpoint` mode the protection is preserved (only one LLM call at a time at `--concurrency 1`) while requests themselves can overlap freely, which is useful for setups where workflows make outbound calls to services that may call back into the same Wilmer instance.

 ---